jeremyfelt/webconference-2014/talk.md

 * Do we use semantic versioning or something else?
 * Who has commit access?

-All of these questions can help your team establish a workflow to follow for your projects.
+Answers to all of these questions can help a team establish a workflow for all projects.

 ### Simple example workflow